aabs/aabs.github.io/_posts/2008-08-22-semantic-development-environments.md

+---
-Title: Semantic Development Environments
+title: Semantic Development Environments
-Date: 2008-08-22 21:06
+date: 2008-08-22 21:06
-Author: aabs
+author: aabs
-Category: .NET, Semantic Web
+category: .NET, Semantic Web
-Tags: GGG, ideas, lintordf, programming, SemanticWeb, venture altruism, web3.0
+tags: GGG, ideas, lintordf, programming, SemanticWeb, venture altruism, web3.0
-Slug: semantic-development-environments
+slug: semantic-development-environments
-Status: published
+status: published
+...

 The semantic web is a GOOD THING by definition - anything that enables us to create smarter software without also having to create Byzantine application software must be a step in the right direction.
 The problem is - many people have trouble translating the generic term "smarter" into a concrete idea of what they would have to do to achieve that palladian dream.
 I think a few concrete ideas might help to firm up people's understanding of how the semantic web can help to deliver smarter products.